-The chances that a particular breast lump could be cancerous depends on many factors, including a woman's past medical history, physical examination, and mammogram and ultrasound results.
+The chances that a particular breast lump could be cancerous depends on many factors, including a woman's past medical history, her physical examination, and results of radiological tests (e.g. mammograms and ultrasounds).
 Some of the most important risk factors are outlined below.

 Age is the biggest risk factor for breast cancer.
 In other words, most cases of breast cancer occur due to the fact that the risk of breast cancer increases with age.
 Most women with breast cancer do not have a history of breast cancer.
 A woman who has had a prior breast cancer or who has a family history of breast cancer is certainly at risk herself, especially if multiple family members are involved, the cases occurred at a young age, or if the cancer involved both breasts of a single family member.